controlplaneio/simulator/README.md

 Use "kind [command] --help" for more information about a command. property
-* Use the Loading /Users/jonathankent/Documents/GitHub/simulator/simulation-scripts/scenario/container-ambush/hints.yaml devtool to update the existing scenarios en-masse.
+* Use the <code>migrate-hints</code> devtool to update the existing scenarios en-masse.
-You can make this tool available on your PATH by running cd tools/migrate-hints && npm install && npm link audited 1081 packages in 3.619s found 0 vulnerabilities
+You can make this tool available on your PATH by running <code>make devtools</code>

-audited 1081 packages in 3.719s
-found 0 vulnerabilities

-/usr/local/bin/migrate-hints -> /usr/local/lib/node_modules/migrate-hints/bin/transform-hints.js
-/usr/local/lib/node_modules/migrate-hints -> /Users/jonathankent/Documents/GitHub/simulator/tools/migrate-hints

 ### Simulator API Documentation

 * [Scenario](./docs/api/scenario.md)
 * [Simulator](./docs/api/simulator.md)
 * [Util](./docs/api/util.md)

-## Project Roadmap

-There is a [roadmap](./docs/roadmap.md) outlining current and planned work.

 ## Contributing